-More than two years ago, this Court held that remand without vacatur was an appropriate remedy for the Army Corps' NEPA violations.
-The Court was satisfied the first Allied-Signal factor had been met having found there was a "serious possibility" that the Corps "[would] be able to substantiate the prior [environmental assessment]."
+More than two years ago, the district court held that remand without vacatur was an appropriate remedy for the Corps' NEPA violations.
+The district court was satisfied the first Allied-Signal factor were met having found there was a "serious possibility" the Corps "[would] be able to substantiate the prior [environmental assessment]."
 Standing Rock Sioux Tribe v.
-U.S. Army Corps of Eng'rs, 282 F. Supp.
-3d 91, 99 (D.D.C.
+U.S. Army Corps of Eng'rs, 282 F.Supp.3d 91, 99 (D.D.C.
 2017) ("Standing Rock IV").
-But in hindsight, the Court's faith in the Corps was undeserved - the Army Corps was unable to substantiate its decision to forego an EIS because there were "serious gaps in crucial parts of the Corps' analysis" of pipeline safety issues and the Corps was "not able to fill any of them."
+But in hindsight, the district court's faith in the Corps was undeserved-the Corps was unable to substantiate its decision to forego an EIS because there were "serious gaps in crucial parts of the Corps' analysis" of pipeline safety issues and the Corps was "not able to fill any of them."
 Standing Rock Sioux Tribe v.
-U.S. Army Corps of Eng'rs, 2020 WL 1441923 16 (D.D.C.
-Mar.
-25, 2020) ("Standing Rock V") (emphasis added).
+U.S. Army Corps of Eng'rs, 440 F.Supp.3d 1, 26 (D.D.C.
+2020) ("Standing Rock V") (emphasis added).

 These gaps tainted the Corps' evaluation of critical issues including: (1) DAPL's leak detection system; (2) how quickly that system can catch spills; (3) the impact of "harsh North Dakota winters on spill response efforts"; (4) the operator's safety record; (5) potential human or machine error; and (6) the Corps' related evaluation of potential worse case discharges from the pipeline.
 Id. at 9-16.
 Thus, oil has continued to flow for almost three years through an unlawfully approved pipeline despite Congress's "manifest concern with preventing uninformed action."
 Marsh v.
 Oregon Nat.
 Res.
 Council, 490 U.S. 360, 371 (1989).
 Given this history, the Court should not put its faith in the Corps again.

-The Corps' failure to comply with NEPA on the first remand is not surprising.
-Courts have warned against bureaucratic momentum upending NEPA for decades.
+The Corps' failure to comply with NEPA on the first remand is not surprising, in that courts have warned against bureaucratic momentum upending NEPA for decades.
 In 1983, then Judge Breyer described the problem in Massachusetts v.
 Watt, 716 F.2d 946 (1st Cir.
-1983).
-He wrote that "once large bureaucracies are committed to a course of action, it is difficult to change that course-even if new, or more thorough, NEPA statements are prepared and the agency is told to 'redecide.""
+1983), noting that "once large bureaucracies are committed to a course of action, it is difficult to change that course-even if new, or more thorough, NEPA statements are prepared and the agency is told to 'redecide.'"
 Id. at 952-53.
 But bureaucratic momentum is only part of the story here.
-The Corps is also facing pressure from the President who on his fourth day in office instructed the Secretary of the Army to "review and approve [the Dakota Access pipeline] in an expedited manner" 82 Fed.
+The Corps is also facing pressure from the President who on his fourth day in office instructed the Secretary of the Army to "review and approve [the Dakota Access pipeline] in an expedited manner ...."
+82 Fed.
 Reg.

 8661 (Jan.
 24, 2017) (emphasis added).
-With the White House and the Army Corps having already committed to approving the Lake Oahe easement, there is little incentive for the Army Corps to approach its earlier decision with an open mind and the rigor demanded by NEPA's procedural requirements.
-The Corps' actions during remand suggest it is more concerned with keeping the oil flowing and merely checking the box on NEPA.
-See, e.g., Standing Rock V, 2020 WL 1441923 10 (finding that the pipeline operator's history "did not inspire confidence" yet on remand the Corps "focused its response on defending the operator's performance record").
+With the White House and the Corps committed to approving the pipeline, there was and is little incentive for the Corps to approach the easement question with an open mind and the rigor demanded by NEPA's procedural requirements.
+The Corps' actions during remand suggest it is more concerned with keeping the oil flowing than complying with NEPA.
+See, e.g., Standing Rock V, 440 F.Supp.3d at 19 (finding the pipeline operator's history "did not inspire confidence" yet on remand the Corps "focused its response on defending the operator's performance record").
 This is precisely the kind of executive branch momentum and uninformed agency action that NEPA was meant to protect against and that has led courts to halt projects authorized in violation of NEPA.
 See, e.g., Montana Wilderness Ass'n v.
-Fry, 408 F. Supp.
-2d 1032, 1037-38 (D. Mont.
+Fry, 408 F.Supp.2d 1032, 1037-38 (D. Mont.
 2006) (enjoining an operational natural gas pipeline); Marsh, 490 U.S. at 371.